-HGMS: The Future of Trauma and Memory Studies Reading Group
+HGMS: Co-director of The Future of Trauma and Memory Studies Reading Group

 Awards and Honors